Multi-unit Assignment under Dichotomous Preferences: Appendix: Proofs

 Any selection of the CCE solution is envy-free because of the standard argument: if there is any agent who is envious, she could afford the schedule of the agent she envies. \end{proof}

 {\bf Theorem 3} {\it ES is group strategy-proof but CCE is not.}

-I showed that CCE is not group strategy-proof in the main text.
+I have shown that CCE is not group strategy-proof in the main text.
 To show that ES is group strategy-proof, I start with a few preliminaries.
 Let $\ZZ$ denote the set of all feasible RAMs supporting the egalitarian solution, i.e.